ruohoruotsi/awesome-music-production/readme.md

 - [IXI Programs] - Apps for creating musical instruments and environments.
 - [KXStudio] - Collection of applications and plugins for audio production.
 - [Laborejo] - MIDI sequencer based on classical music notation.
+- [Line] - CLI MIDI sequencer and language for live coding.
 - [Luna] - MIDI sequencer.
 - [Max] - Visual programming language for music and multimedia creation.
 - [Melodics] - Desktop app to teach playing MIDI keyboards, pads, and e-drums.